plotly/academy/_react/5-immutable-data.md

 We've entirely gotten rid of the continuous rerenders, and only rerender when it's _really_ necessary!
 This is awesome!

-Let's explore how we can make sure our app works the way we expect it to no, matter who's working on it, in [Part 6: Testing](/react/6-testing/)!
+Let's explore how we can make sure our app works the way we expect it to, no matter who's working on it, in [Part 6: Testing](/react/6-testing/)!

 <!-- Syntax highlighting -->
 <script src="https://cdnjs.cloudflare.com/ajax/libs/prism/1.5.1/prism.min.js"></script>